-We are currently reviewing applications for Sumer 2017.
+We are no longer reviewing applications for Sumer 2017.
 The FLPC office is located in the Jamaica Plain neighborhood of Boston.

 For questions about the summer internship program, please contact firstname.lastname@example.org.

 Dates for the 2017 Harvard Law School Food Law and Policy Clinic (FLPC) Summer Interns Program are Monday, May 22nd to Friday, July 28th for a minimum of 40 hours per week.
 There is some flexibility with regard to start and end dates as long as summer interns make at least an eight-week commitment.

 Summer interns are unpaid.
 They are eligible for all public interest fellowships including law school summer public interest funding programs that may be available through their schools (these vary by school) and Equal Justice America (EJA) and through other opportunities listed on resources such as PSJD.
 FLPC program staff will support accepted candidates with whatever paperwork is needed from the sponsoring organization for these applications.

 The FLPC summer internship program takes place at the Center for Health Law and Policy Innovation, located in the Jamaica Plain neighborhood of Boston.